sensible-hq/sensible-docs/readme-sync/v0/welcome/overview/index.md

 Free-text documents
 ----

-Walk through a guided tutorial on extracting key info from a lease, or take a look at  the reference docs.
+Walk through a guided tutorial on extracting key info from an unstructured, natural-language document, or take a look at  the reference docs.

 - [How to use GPT-3 to parse free-text documents](https://www.sensible.so/blog/how-to-use-gpt-3-to-parse-free-text-documents)
 - [Summarizer method](doc:summarizer)